SZelaya1/Bookshelf-Manager/README.md

   - Year Range
 - Display all stored books
 - Sort books alphabetically
+- Save collection or load from a file for future use
 - GUI built using **FXML**
 - Icon included (`bookshelf.png`)